dragonrider23/minim/article/2015-04-10-a-new-article.md

 ---
-TITLE:A new article
+TITLE: A new article
-DATE:2015 April 10th
+DATE: 2015 April 10th
-AUTHOR:Jo
+AUTHOR: Jo
 ---

 This is a sample blog article.
 What to do now?